Help for Filling VA Benefits for Mesothelioma

 Appealing a Claim

-If your claim was denied, you can appeal by filing a Notice of Disagreement (NOD) with the VA office that issued the denial.
+If your claim was denied, you could appeal by filing a Notice of Disagreement (NOD) with the VA office that issued the denial.
 This form can be found on the VA’s website.
 A VA attorney can help you file an appeal and guide you through the process.
+Mesothelioma Vets can also walk you through the decision.